-In order to ensure an ample supply of DCs it is crucial for isolating sufficient numbers of human blood mononuclear cells.
-Small blood volumes are inadequate for dendritic cell isolation, and it is recommended to generate dendritic cells from monocytes, especially when dealing with limited blood samples.
+In order to increase DC yield it is crucial to start with large volume of human blood mononuclear cells.
+Small blood volumes are inadequate for dendritic cell isolation.
+When dealing with limited blood volumes it is recommended to generate dendritic cells from monocytes.
 Freshly isolated mononuclear cells are ideal, but satisfactory results can be achieved using 24 hour old blood preparations stored on ice.
 Leukocyte-enriched “leukopaks” obtained within the last 24 hours can provide a significant number of mononuclear cells, typically ranging from 2 - 12 × 108 cells per leukopak.
 Alternatively, “buffy coats” from donated blood units can be used.
 Care must be taken with isolation procedures, as it may affect neutrophils within leukopaks, making it difficult to remove neutrophils which eventually will impact DC purity.

 A critical step of DC isolation is the removal of non-adherent cells.
 The tissue culture plate must be washed throughly with warm media using a pipette with sufficient force to remove non-adherent cells.
-Using cold media will dislodge adherent cells from tissue culture vessels.
-The cell number can be roughly assessed through phase-contrast microscopy.
+The cell morphology can be roughly assessed through phase-contrast microscopy.
 DCs are large and irregular shaped with long membrane processes and can be easily identified (Figure 1).
-For higher dendritic cell purity, two metrizamide density gradient centrifugation can be performed.
+For higher dendritic cell purity, two metrizamide density gradient centrifugation steps can be performed.
 Contaminating B lymphocytes and monocytes can be further depleted through adherence to Ig-coated plates.
 Lineage-associated monoclonal antibodies (MAbs) can also be employed for depletion using magnetic beads or panning.
 Depleting contaminating cells through Fc receptor-mediated procedures is effective but may limit dendritic cell heterogeneity, considering dendritic cells express CD32 and CD64 Fc receptors [18].